 "These amendments to IFRS 9 and IAS 39 Financial Instruments: Recognition and Measurement provide a number of reliefs, which apply to all hedging relationships that are directly affected by interest rate benchmark reform.
-A hedging relation is affected if the reform gives rise to uncertainties about the timing and of amount of benchmark-based cashflows of the hedged item or the hedging instrument.
+A hedging relation is affected if the reform gives rise to uncertainties about the timing and of amount of benchmarkbased cashflows of the hedged item or the hedging 3.3.
+New and amended IFRS standards that are effective for the current year (cont'd)

+instrument.
 These amendments had no impact on the consolidated financial statements of the Group as it does not have any interest rate hedge relationships.

-3.4 New standards, amendments and interpretations not yet adopted
+3.4.
+New standards, amendments and interpretations not yet adopted